 –If you are traveling for 6 months or less (or even a term) – then you may have a partial enrolment with your child’s school (or at least an agreement with them), to ensure that your child doesn’t miss out on key skills/content whilst they are away.
 Or the school may allow you to set activities or complete tasks based on the travel you are doing with your child – this really depends on their age/school level at the time.

 –If you do decide to undertake distance education – many parents stress so much about meeting deadlines and keeping up with it all – don’t fret if you are behind or don’t complete the work.
 Any work you do will be a benefit.
 It is unrealistic to expect you can keep up with everything they expect and travel.
 Plus – stressing your child out when you’re already adjusting to living on the road is not going to help them.
 It could foster a negative learning environment – which is the last thing anyone wants!
 There are many ways to create informal learning opportunities every day.

 –Realise that every subject within the school curriculum can be covered in some way – even on the road.
 Look at the areas your child loves and make those a priority.
 But also try and incorporate your child into new subject areas or communicate with them about what is interesting them most right now.

 –If your child has not started school yet, skill them up on basics that you would have been doing at home.
 It makes no difference that you are traveling.
 Reading books and writing (with a pencil) particularly.

 Ultimately, the success of your child’s education comes down to their own attitude on their schooling and the expectations that are set by parents.
 Teachers do their best to foster learning and inspire – but we are not the only reason your child learns at school.

-Below is a snapshot of what you can do within certain subjects, not every one that is available.
-But the major cores are focused on nonetheless.
+Below is a snapshot of what you can do within certain subjects, not every one that is available, should you need the inspiration.

 English (Or Literacy Based Activities)